 7 Back to School Money Saving Tips

 Gently used stores offer a great way to shop especially if you shop one to two seasons ahead when demand is low.
-Look for winter items in the summer and summer items in the winter.
-Often times your selection is the best.
+Look for winter items in the summer and summer items in the winter, as those may be the times your selection is the best.
 You can also see if you can sell any of your extra or unneeded items to the store.

 For school meal programs, verify with the school and your bank that these accounts are still valid and working properly.
 Then, fill the card with 1-2 months of lunch money while you are thinking about if you will purchase or make school lunches long term.

 Technology purchases are best done with the school’s recommended vendor so the technology application, software, security, and integration with the school network are verified to work.
 It’s no fun to save a few dollars and then realize the item will not operate on the school network.
-Often times the school has negotiated a discount rate on the item.
+The school has often negotiated a discount rate on the item.
 Some stores will offer military and other discounts with your school purchases.

 Purchase the required supply list for the new school year as soon as you receive them.
-These supply lists are specific and lengthy.
-Purchase the items as soon as you can to get it done.
+These supply lists are specific and lengthy, so purchase these items as soon as you can to get it done.
 When you wait, you may have to go to multiple stores as the most commonly shopped stores run out of supplies.

 Back to school is a hectic time.
 Make sure the pace of your spending does not reflect the pace of your life as you prepare the kids for an exciting new year.

 How do you prepare for a new school year?
-We'd love to hear your advice!
+Share your advice in the comments.

 About the blogger:

-Chad is the author of two books: (1) Combat Leader to Corporate Leader and (2) Battlefield to Business Success.
-Chad’s brand message is that organizations & individuals need to translate and apply military skills to business because they immediately produce results and are cost effective.
-Chad is a retired US Army Special Forces Lieutenant Colonel with 20+ years of Active and Reserve service in infantry, Special Forces, and joint headquarters units.
-He served in Iraq, Bosnia, Korea, and throughout the United States.
-He was awarded the Bronze Star, the Combat Infantryman Badge, the Meritorious Service Medal, the Special Forces Tab, and the Ranger Tab.
+Chad Storlie is the author of two books: (1) Combat Leader to Corporate Leader and (2) Battlefield to Business Success.
+Chad’s brand message is that organizations and individuals need to translate and apply military skills to business because they immediately produce results and are cost effective.
+Chad is a retired US Army Special Forces Lieutenant Colonel with 20+ years of Active and Reserve service.
+He served in Iraq, Bosnia, Korea, and throughout the United States and is a decorated combat veteran.
 Chad is an adjunct Lecturer of Marketing at Creighton University in Omaha, NE.
-In addition to teaching, he is a mid-level marketing executive and has worked in marketing and sales roles for various companies, including General Electric, Comcast, and Manugistics.
-He has been published in over 110 different articles in over 85 separate publications including The Harvard Business Review blog, Business Week Online, Forbes, Christian Science Monitor, and USA Today.
+He has been published in over 85 separate publications including The Harvard Business Review blog, Business Week Online, Forbes, Christian Science Monitor, and USA Today.
 He has a BA from Northwestern University and an MBA from Georgetown University.